 The default behavior usually makes sense.
 AS path length is a very coarse indicator of distance and often doesn’t relate well to expected performance.

-You can use the (still undocumented) bgp bestpath as-path multipath-relax router configuration command to relax the path selection rules as explained in this article.
+You can use the (still undocumented) bgp bestpath as-path multipath-relax router configuration command to relax the path selection rules.
 After entering this command, the router compares the AS path lengths (they still have to be the same), not the actual content of the AS path attribute.

 - Make sure the uplinks have equal bandwidth and the upstream networks have comparable performance characteristics.
 Equal-cost load balancing across two unequal links or networks results in twice the performance of the worst-performing component.